-Meet Sunshine, Rainbow, Flower, Sparkles, Pecky and Fluffy who are our chickens.
+Meet Sunshine, Rainbow, Flower, and Sparkles who are our chickens.
 They all hatched here at St Peter's and are all female chickens, called hens.

 The chickens live in a large coop in a special enclosure on our school field.
 Every class has a special day when it is their turn to check on the chickens, top up their food and collect the eggs which we often use for cooking in school - they are delicious!